jpravetz/node-datatable/README.md

 #### Returns #####

 The resultant array of query strings.
-The queries should be executed in order, and the result objects collected into an array which you later pass to the ```parseReponse``` function.
+The queries should be executed in order, and the result objects collected into an equivalently ordered array that is later passed to the ```parseReponse``` function.

 Example: